-The Historic Fort Snelling Fifes and Drums are looking to expand upon the success of the corps' revival in 2014.
-Students 14 years of age and older are encouraged to join the ranks of this unique musical ensemble.
+The Historic Fort Snelling Fifes and Drums ios expanding upon the success of the corps' revival in 2014.
+Students 14 years of age and older comprise the ranks of this unique musical ensemble.
+They:

 - Learn period duty calls and military music

 - Depict one of the earliest military musical units in the state

 - Share music history with Historic Fort Snelling visitors

 - Perform at historic sites and in area parades

 - Serve as a musical ambassador for the Minnesota Historical Society and the State of Minnesota.